As an Amazon Associate we earn from qualifying purchases.

 - Slow drying: The sports bras are quite breathable yet they cannot dry as quickly as a bikini top.
 Consequently, you will be stuck with a wet bra for a long time.

-While you can wear a sports bra as a top, we don’t recommend wearing one as a swimsuit.
+While you can wear a sports bra as a top, I don’t recommend wearing one as a swimsuit.

 Which Sports Bras Can Work as Swimwear?